 To help develop these foundational skills in those with developmental disabilities, research recommends that effective treatment programs include:

 • Creating a structured environment for learning to occur

 • Having a functional approach to addressing problem behaviors

 • Maintaining family involvement, which is critical

-If you think you need care for a loved one but aren’t sure where to begin, call us or schedule a consultation online.
+If you think you need care for a loved one but aren’t sure where to begin, call us or Request a Consultation online.
 We’re here to help you identify appropriate services and assist you with next steps in the process.